FederatedAI/FATE/doc/develop_guide.rst

 The purpose to define a setting conf is that fate_flow module extract this file to get the information of how to start program of the module.

 a.
-Define the setting conf in `federatedml/conf/setting_conf/`, name it as xxx.json, where xxx is the module you want to develop.
+Define the setting conf in `python/federatedml/conf/setting_conf/`, name it as xxx.json, where xxx is the module you want to develop.
-   Please note that xxx.json' name "xxx" is very strict, because when fate_flow dsl parser extract the module "xxx" in job dsl, it just concatenates module's name "xxx" with ".json" and retrieve the setting conf in  `federatedml/conf/setting_conf/xxx.json`.
+   Please note that xxx.json' name "xxx" is very strict, because when fate_flow dsl parser extract the module "xxx" in job dsl, it just concatenates module's name "xxx" with ".json" and retrieve the setting conf in  `python/federatedml/conf/setting_conf/xxx.json`.

 b.
 Field Specification of setting conf json.

    :module_path:
       the path prefix of the developing module's program.

-   :default_runtime_conf:
-      the conf where some default parameter variables define, which will be describe in Step 3.

    :param_class:
       the path to find the param_class define in Step 1, it's a concatenation of path of the parameter python file and parameter object name.